mebsim/PeridoicTable/README.md

 the element by using the element's symbol.

 Currently only have first 30.
-The rest will be added after a while.
+The rest may be added if I feel like it.
+It is mainly a random thing I wanted to upload.